nataliebock/nataliebock/README.md

-## Hi there, I'm Natalie
+## Hi, I'm Natalie
 I'm a senior at the University of Notre Dame majoring in political science and minoring in Chinese and data science.
 I am currently taking a data science course where we are learning how to use Github to showcase our projects and assignments.

 <!--
 **nataliebock/nataliebock** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.